KaimingZhu/kaimingzhu.github.io/_pages/about.md

 Hi, I am Kaiming Zhu.
 Nice to meet you :)

-I am now working as Research Assistance(RA) in School of Intelligent System and Engineering, Sun Yat-Sen University, supervised by [Prof. Junbo Wang](https://ise.sysu.edu.cn/teacher/teacher02/1364591.htm).
+I am now working as Research Assistance(RA) in the School of Intelligent Systems Engineering, Sun Yat-Sen University, supervised by [Prof. Junbo Wang](https://ise.sysu.edu.cn/teacher/teacher02/1364591.htm).
 My Research Interest includes **robust and privacy-preserving federated learning and machine learning**.
-You could [find more details here](https://www.researchgate.net/profile/Kaiming-Zhu).
+You can find more details [here](https://www.researchgate.net/profile/Kaiming-Zhu).

-I graduated from [School of Computer Science and Engineering, Northeastern Unveristy, China](http://www.cse.neu.edu.cn/) (东北大学计算机科学与工程学院) with a bachelor's degree.
-And I received my master degree from the [School of Computer Science and Engineering, Sun Yat-sen University](https://cse.sysu.edu.cn/) (中山大学计算机学院).
-After that, I worked in Bytedance Ltd.(字节跳动) as iOS Research & Develop Engineer for about two years.
-You could find more details at my [Experiences](https://kaimingzhu.github.io/#experiences).
+I graduated from [the School of Computer Science and Engineering, Northeastern Unversity, China (东北大学计算机科学与工程学院)](http://www.cse.neu.edu.cn/) with a bachelor’s degree.
+My master's degree is received from [the School of Computer Science and Engineering, Sun Yat-sen University (中山大学计算机学院)](https://cse.sysu.edu.cn/).
+After that, I worked at Bytedance Ltd.(字节跳动) as an iOS Research & Develop Engineer for two years.
+You can find more details at my [Experiences](https://kaimingzhu.github.io/#experiences).

 <span class='anchor' id='news'></span>